Note: This was originally posted on April 8, 2014. As of August 5th, I have made updates and edits based on continuing experience.

 But, I digress.

-The OBF are not stay-dry, despite the fleece in their name.
-Therefore I use some type of fleece liner next to his skin, sometimes just a cut up piece of fleece fabric if my other liners are MIA.
+The OBF are not stay-dry, therefore I use some type of fleece liner next to his skin, sometimes just a cut up piece of fleece fabric if my other liners are MIA.

 Nolan sleeps 11-12 hours a night regardless of whether he’s in a disposable or cloth.